-What valuable lessons or insights have you learnt along the way since you started?
+What valuable lessons or insights have you learned along the way since you started?

-Satish Gangaiah: I have learnt that time management is the biggest convener towards achievement and success along with quick thinking and providing smart solutions.
-This industry comes with its own unique sets of challenges.
+Satish Gangaiah: I have learned that time management is the biggest convener towards achievement and success along with quick thinking and providing smart solutions.
+This industry comes with its own unique set of challenges.
 The ability to understand and relate to the end-user is always the key to success for any artwork.

-Could you please tell us more about the sticker design project for Facebook – the brief, how you approached and executed it and describe the end result achieved?
+Could you please tell us more about the sticker design project for Facebook – the brief, how you approached and executed it, and describe the result achieved?

 Satish Gangaiah: The sticker design project for Facebook was one of the most exciting and challenging projects I have worked on till now.
-Facebook presented me with data gathered from its users’ interactions on their posts and comments.
-This data was gathered from a large India-specific user group, based on their day to day interactions and usage.
+Facebook presented me with data gathered from its users’ interactions with their posts and comments.
+This data was gathered from a large India-specific user group, based on their day-to-day interactions and usage.

-I spent a lot of time researching and studying body language, colloquial characteristics, gestures and appearance of common people in different geographical and cultural contexts.
-Through these characteristics, along with the data provided by Facebook, I came up with these stickers with a quirky feel, which in their own way represents the diversity of our nation.
+I spent a lot of time researching and studying body language, colloquial characteristics, gestures, and the appearance of common people in different geographical and cultural contexts.
+Through these characteristics, along with the data provided by Facebook, I came up with these stickers with a quirky feel, which in their way represents the diversity of our nation.